-Bring someone else with you.
+Bring someone with you.
 It helps to have another person hear what is said and think of questions to ask.
 They may also be able to provide more details to the doctor.

 Specific Questions to Ask Your Doctor

 Do my symptoms suggest that I have RA?